TandoorRecipes/recipes/README.md

 Pull Requests and ideas are welcome, feel free to contribute in any way.

 ## License
 This project is licensed under the MIT license.
-Even though it is not required to publish derivatives i highly encourage pushing changes upstream and letting people profit from any work done on this project.
+Even though it is not required to publish derivatives, I highly encourage pushing changes upstream and letting people profit from any work done on this project.